lanl/clog/README.md

 LA-CC-14-047

+Clog is a library of charged particle stopping powers and related Coulomb logarithm processes in a plasma.
+The stopping power is a particularly useful quantity for plasma physics, as it measures the energy loss of per unit length of charged particle as it traverses a plasma.
+Clog's primary stopping power is the BPS (Brown-Preston-Singleton) theory.

 Copyright (c) 2016, Los Alamos National Security, LLC All rights reserved.
 Copyright 2016.
 Los Alamos National Security, LLC.
 This software was produced under U.S. Government contract DE-AC52-06NA25396 for Los Alamos National